Nondiscrimination Policy and Complaint Procedures

 Title IX requires the university to adopt and publish complaint procedures that provide for prompt and equitable resolution of gender discrimination complaints, including sexual harassment and misconduct, as well as provide training, education and preventive measures related to sex discrimination.
 CSU Executive Order 1097 Revised August 14, 2020 (or any successor policy) is the systemwide procedure for all complaints of discrimination, harassment or retaliation made by students against the CSU, a CSU employee, other CSU students or a third party.

 Duty to Report.
 Except as provided below under confidentiality and sexual misconduct, dating violence, domestic violence, and stalking, any university employee who knows or has reason to know of allegations or acts that violate university policy shall promptly inform the Title IX Coordinator.
 These employees are required to disclose all information including the names of the parties, even where the person has requested that their name remain confidential.
 The Title IX Coordinator will determine whether confidentiality is appropriate given the circumstances of each such incident.
 (See confidential reporting options outlined below.)

 Regardless of whether an alleged victim of gender discrimination ultimately files a complaint, if the campus knows or has reason to know about possible sexual discrimination, harassment or misconduct, it must review the matter to determine if an investigation is warranted.
 The campus must then take appropriate steps to eliminate any gender discrimination/harassment/misconduct, prevent its recurrence, and remedy its effects.

 U.S. Department of Education, Office for Civil Rights (OCR)

-- If you wish to fill out a complaint form online with the OCR, you may do so at OCR Complaint Forms.
+- If you wish to fill out a complaint form online with the OCR, you may do so using the OCR Electronic Complaint Form.